code-423n4/2023-06-stader-findings/data/0xWaitress-Q.md

     }
 ```

-12. enableSafeMode and disableSafeMode in StaderOracle does not check if the safeMode is already enabled or disabled like all other functions
+9. enableSafeMode and disableSafeMode in StaderOracle does not check if the safeMode is already enabled or disabled.
+This is different from all other functions which has this input validation.

 ```solidity
     function enableSafeMode() external override {